centrifugal/centrifugo/docs/content/server/configuration.md

 Here we will look at how Centrifugo can be configured.

-## Getting help
+## Configuration ways

 Centrifugo can be configured in several ways:

 * over command-line flags, see `centrifugo -h` for available flags, command-line flags limited to most frequently used
-* over configuration file, configuration file supports all options mentioned in this doc
+* over configuration file, configuration file supports all options mentioned in this documentation
-* over OS environment variables, all Centrifugo options supported to be set over env in format `CENTRIFUGO_<OPTION_NAME>`
+* over OS environment variables, **all Centrifugo options can be set over env in format `CENTRIFUGO_<OPTION_NAME>`**

-The basic way to start with Centrifugo is run `centrifugo genconfig` command which will generate `config.json` configuration file with some options (in a current directory), so you can start Centrifugo:
+The basic way to start with Centrifugo is run `centrifugo genconfig` command which will generate `config.json` configuration file with some options (in a current directory), so you can then run Centrifugo:

 ```
 centrifugo -c config.json
 ```

 Below while describing configuration file format we will look at the meaning of the required options.

 ## Config file formats